FreeRTOS/iot-reference-arm-corstone3xx/docs/development_environment/linux_dev_env.md

 to setup pre-commit hooks and towncrier.

-Run the [setup_python_vsi.sh](../../tools/scripts/setup_python_vsi.sh) script to setup the needed python environment for VSI to work.
+Run the [setup_python_vsi.sh](../../tools/scripts/setup_python_vsi.sh) script to setup the needed Python environment for VSI to work.

 ## Cloning the Repository